 We drive back to Pokhara and go see some tourist attractions before leaving.
 There are lakes, rivers and caves to see in Pokhara while there are also temples, pagodas and museums.
 The happening lakeside area in the city is the perfect place if you wish to go for an end-of-trek party and drink away your pain.

 We will leave for Kathmandu in the morning passing through the same towns and villages that greeted us when we had first arrived a week ago.
-There is a complementary farewell dinner in the evening to officially end your trip.

 We will drop you to the airport.
 Return home amusing yourself with memories of beautiful Himalayas and the Himalayan villages.